Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Discussion conclusions

 The similarity of the Fast Scattering and Crown classes identified independently by detector-characterization experts and citizen-science volunteers has provided a unique opportunity to study how the two groups work.
 We have shown that the crowd-sourcing potential of citizen-science projects does not have to be limited to simple classification tasks.
 Non-experts can explore complicated data sets and make impactful discoveries.
 We have found that volunteers engage in in-depth investigations, similar to professional scientists.
 They use a variety of tools in combination, and are capable of producing sophisticated analyses of their own design.
-While the Fast Scattering and Crown results are not identical, this is not surprising given that the volunteers lacked access to additional auxiliary information on the state of the detectors, such as the presence of ground motion around the time of the glitches.
+While the Fast Scattering and Crown results are not identical, this is not surprising given that the volunteers lacked access to additional auxiliary information on the state of the detectors, such as the presence of ground motion around the time of the glitches, and that the volunteers created their training set using glitches from primarily ER14 rather than O3.
 Our results suggest that providing volunteers with more data, as well as the tools to explore it, may lead to even greater scope for discovery.

 The benefit of making data accessible to non-experts is that it can then be examined by many more people.
 Gravity Spy volunteers, like other citizen-science volunteers~\cite{Raddick:2013bca,Jones:2018}, are largely self-motivated, and like to work individually; however, expert feedback is appreciated and beneficial to their work.
 Therefore, we have found that it essential to provide (i) guidance to volunteers so that they can train themselves in the domain at their own pace (as through the Gravity Spy levels); (ii) tools to explore the data (such as the Gravity Spy similarity search~\cite{Coughlin:2019ref}), and (iii) the ability to interact with experts (as provided through evaluation of glitch proposals).
 These recommendations overlap with best practices advised for citizen-science projects to produce reliable results~\cite{Freitag:2006}.
 Previous studies have shown that citizen-science volunteers can produce high accuracy results, performing classifications comparable to professional scientists~\cite{Lintott:2008ne,Aceves-Bueno:2017,McCarthy:2021}, and even detect novel features in data~\cite{Lintott:2009wq,Schwamb:2012xp,Debes:2019}; here, we have shown volunteers can go beyond this, and identify new classes analogously to experts.
 When provided with suitable resources, citizen-science volunteers can make significant scientific discoveries based upon complex data sets.
 As science progresses to produce more data than can be examined by small science teams, the potential of citizen-science volunteers may enable even greater scientific return.